muldos/vuln-express/README.md

 # VulnExpress

 ## Overview
-This a emo Express JS application to illustrate how a critical vulnerability can be exploited and how it could have been detected and remediated using [Jfrog Advanced Security](https://jfrog.com/advanced-security/) new features.
+This a demo Express JS application to illustrate how a critical vulnerability can be exploited and how it could have been detected and remediated using [Jfrog Advanced Security](https://jfrog.com/advanced-security/) new features.

 ## Build the project and the docker image